Kidkie/Kidkie-Admin-Menu-Pop/README.md

 ## Description

-Kidkie Admin Menu Pop is built with developers and designers in mind that need to see the design without the admin bar hovering on top of content.
+Am Pop is built with developers and designers in mind that need to see the design without the admin bar hovering on top of content.

-Kidkie Admin Menu Pop uses jQuery show() and hide() to show and hide the admin bar.
+Am Pop uses jQuery slideToggle() to show and hide the admin bar.
-Kidkie Admin Menu Pop uses jQuery Cookie Plugin v1.4.1 by Klaus Hartl (https://github.com/carhartl/jquery-cookie) to remember current state.
+Am Pop includes jQuery Cookie Plugin v1.4.1 by Klaus Hartl (https://github.com/carhartl/jquery-cookie) to remember current state.
+Built with CSS3.
+Am Pop requires jQuery to work (not included).

 ## Installation